 Research continues to support the existence of a glass ceiling in the workplace and it’s no secret that there is a significant gender gap in the C-Suite at Fortune 500 companies.
-A number of theories have been explored to suggest reasons for the underrepresentation of women in the workplace and efforts by various groups are working to change this disparity.
+Several theories have been explored to suggest reasons for the underrepresentation of women in the workplace and efforts by various groups are working to change this disparity.

-Furthermore research and shared experience show that the system is flawed and studies have indicated that change has to happen at the governmental, societal and organizational levels.
-There is no doubt that efforts must continue to eradicate bias and fear and to embrace the diversity the world is blessed with.
+Furthermore, research and shared experience show that the system is flawed and studies have shown that change has to happen at the governmental, societal and organizational levels.
+Efforts must continue to eradicate bias and fear and to embrace the diversity the world is blessed with.
 This is a great opportunity to learn from others and to realize that every person has something to contribute to making the world a better place in which to live.

 I’ve learned that change begins within each individual.
 As we push toward increasing the number of women in senior leadership, we have to be careful that as individuals, we don’t develop a victim mindset.
 We must make sure that we take a personal approach to looking within ourselves to assess areas that may need improvement.

-We also must be careful to not be offended by everything.
+We also must be careful to not take offense with everything.
 Sometimes your obstacles to career advancement are not due to bias or external issues.
-It may be due to a lack of preparation, skill and/or experience.
+It may be because of a lack of preparation, skill and/or experience.
 You may be the one holding yourself back.
 You may not see yourself as worthy or you may perceive that you’re not qualified.
 You may have developed bad habits that deter you from reaching your career goals.

 Become the pilot of your career by taking inventory of areas that need improvement.
 Be fair to yourself: Research the requirements for the career you aspire.
-Understand that qualification is not always based on education.
+Understand that a formal education may not be the primary qualification.
 What are the hidden abilities, duties, and mindset of someone in that career?
 Interview others whom have the job you desire.

 To Our Leaders

 As a society, we have taken on the extremely dangerous habit or passing the buck.
-From our elected officials to our business and educational leaders, there is always an excuse for bad behavior.
+From our elected officials to our business and educational leaders, there is always an excuse for destructive behavior.
 When a person blames others for his/her actions, there is no way that person is being a leader.
 And that person imprisons their opportunity to make a difference.
-When you make a decision or take a specific action, others are affected and there are real consequences.
-True leaders understand that it’s not about the power, fame and perks; it’s about the responsibility of empowering others to bring about the change necessary to achieve the anticipated vision.
+Your decisions and actions affect others, and there are real consequences.
+True leaders understand that it’s not about the power, fame and perks; it’s about the responsibility of empowering others to bring about the change necessary to achieve the expected vision.

-Everything is not You vs. Them (whoever they are to you).
+Everything is not You vs. Them (whoever they are to you) all the time.
 Be Accountable.

 A Tribute to Some of Our Greatest Leaders